No Verifiable Reward for Prosody: Toward Preference-Guided Prosody Learning in TTS: Related Work

 \section{Related Work}

 \textbf{GRPO for TTS and reward design} Recent TTS studies that adopt group-relative policy optimization (GRPO) primarily target intelligibility and identity preservation by rewarding ASR-derived errors and speaker similarity, sometimes adding non-intrusive quality predictors.
 For instance, F5R-TTS couples WER with speaker-similarity (SIM) under GRPO \cite{sun2025f5rtts}, DMOSpeech2 optimizes a duration policy with SIM+WER via GRPO \cite{li2025dmospeech2}, and the TTS-1 technical report describes a composite GRPO reward that blends WER/SIM/DNSMOS for RL alignment \cite{atamanenko2025tts1}.
 While these report lower error rates and stronger speaker faithfulness, they largely omit explicit prosody-sensitive rewards (e.g., pitch movement, phrasing, boundary control).
-In practice, we also observed that CER/NLL-oriented GRPO can collapse prosodic variation into near-monotone renderings, consistent with reports of punctuation- and phrasing-related failures in state-of-the-art systems \cite{shim2025prosody}.
+In practice, we also observed that CER/NLL oriented GRPO can collapse prosodic variation into near-monotone renderings, consistent with reports of punctuation and phrasing related failures in state-of-the-art systems \cite{shim2025prosody}.

-\textbf{Preference-based objectives for prosody} Direct Preference Optimization (DPO) offers a complementary route by optimizing pairwise human (or proxy) preferences without training a separate reward model \cite{rafailov2023direct}.
-In TTS, Emo-DPO applies DPO to better capture subtle emotional/prosodic nuances with an LLM-TTS backbone, improving both prosody similarity and perceived naturalness \cite{gao2024emodpo}.
-Beyond single-shot DPO, iterative preference optimization for speech generation has also been explored: SpeechAlign constructs codec-token preference pairs and refines a speech LM in multiple rounds, demonstrating iterative self-improvement \cite{zhang2024speechalign}.
-Concurrently, differentiable or multi-dimensional preference objectives have been proposed to move past coarse ASR metrics—e.g., DiffRO directly optimizes differentiable rewards over codec tokens \cite{gao2025diffro}, and MPO considers multi-criteria screening of preference pairs in speech synthesis \cite{zhou2025mpo}.
-These studies collectively suggest that \emph{preference-based post-training} is a promising way to recover communicative prosody without sacrificing robustness to transcription errors.
+\textbf{Preference based objectives for prosody} Direct Preference Optimization (DPO) offers a complementary route by optimizing pairwise human (or proxy) preferences without training a separate reward model \cite{rafailov2023direct}.
+In TTS, Emo-DPO applies DPO to better capture subtle emotional/prosodic nuances with an LLM-based TTS backbone, improving both prosody similarity and perceived naturalness \cite{gao2024emodpo}.
+Beyond single shot DPO, iterative preference optimization for speech generation has also been explored.
+SpeechAlign constructs codec-token preference pairs and refines a speech LM in multiple rounds, demonstrating iterative self-improvement \cite{zhang2024speechalign}.
+Concurrently, differentiable or multi-dimensional preference objectives have been proposed to move past coarse ASR metrics.
+DiffRO directly optimizes differentiable rewards over codec tokens \cite{gao2025diffro}, and MPO considers multi-criteria screening of preference pairs in speech synthesis \cite{zhou2025mpo}.
+These studies collectively suggest that \emph{preference based post training} is a promising way to recover communicative prosody without sacrificing robustness to transcription errors.